-JEFFERSON CITY, Tenn. – Carson-Newman athletic director Allen Morgan introduced Carson-Newman's seventh volleyball coach Dan Ahiers to the media and the C-N family during a news conference Monday afternoon.
+JEFFERSON CITY, Tenn. – Carson-Newman athletic director Allen Morgan introduced Carson-Newman's sixth volleyball coach Dan Ahiers to the media and the C-N family during a news conference Monday afternoon.

 "The thing that impressed me about Dan Ahiers," Morgan said in his opening remarks.
 "Is that he embraced our mission and our vision as a university.
 He lives within a desire and commitment to excellence in Christ's Light."